Kn4ughty/SEASS1/README.md

 **Note**

 ## Unix (Macos)
-First cd into the place you downloaded it then run these commands (assuming you have python installed) Setup commands
+First cd into the place you downloaded it then run these commands (assuming you have python installed).
+The python command might be different depending on your setup, so like try python3 if needed or something.
+Setup commands
 ```bash
 python -m venv .venv